 And we have joined the group of organisations supporting the Student Volunteer Army in their amazing efforts to support healthcare workers and people in need through the lockdown.

 A virtual summit for community leaders — Community Connect: Navigating COVID-19

 In this time of social distancing, more people are turning to Facebook groups to connect with their local communities and the things they care about.
 We want to ensure that we’re supporting Group Admins with the tools they need to manage engaged and healthy communities.
 On Wednesday 22 April, we hosted a Community Connect: Navigating COVID-19, a global, digital education event, giving Community Leaders using Facebook the opportunity to learn and strengthen their work.
-Through this event we featured Australian Group, The Kindness Pandemic, established by Catherine Barrett from Victoria, is now a community of over 500,000 Australians who share and celebrate acts of kindness and giving across the country, when social isolation keeps people in their homes.
+Through this event, we featured Australian Group, The Kindness Pandemic, established by Catherine Barrett from Victoria, which is now a community of over 500,000 Australians who share and celebrate acts of kindness and giving across the country when social isolation keeps people in their homes.

 Boost with Facebook – A new online learning destination for small business

 Over the last 18 months, we have been delivering our Boost with Facebook program, providing free training to improve the digital skills of more than 16,000 small business owners across Australia and New Zealand.
-Building on the success of our Boost with Facebook program, we are taking this free digital education program online, direct to people in the comfort of their own home.
+Building on the success of our Boost with Facebook program, we are taking this free digital education program online, direct to people in the comfort of their own homes.
 Through our new Boost with Facebook Australia Group and Boost with Facebook Aotearoa New Zealand Group, small businesses and community leaders alike will have access to:

 - Free education – Through weekly Facebook Live workshops on how to build a business on Facebook and Instagram, best practice case studies, personalised Blueprint Learning pathways to continue your online learning journey in your own time.